Lincoln Detox: Key Figures

-Shakur would later be involved, along with several others, in the armed robbery of a Brinks truck in the 1981, becoming an FBI Ten Most Wanted Fugitive and going underground before being captured and sentenced to sixty years in prison.
+Shakur would later be involved, along with several others, in the armed robbery of Brinks truck in 1981, becoming an FBI Ten Most Wanted Fugitive and going underground before being captured and sentenced to sixty years in prison.
 In an interview, he would recall: "They charged me with six armored truck robberies, the liberation of Assatta Shakur, using illegally gained funds to finance camp for Black children in Mississippi, and to put a acupuncture clinic in Harlem, were part of the so-called enterprise I was accused of financing with illegally gained funds."

+Closure

 The clinic was violently shut down by Ed Koch, the NYPD, and Lincoln Hospital on November 27, 1978.